How Alcohol Affects Your Liver

 • Symptoms: Fatigue, jaundice (yellowing of the skin), nausea, abdominal pain, and fever.

 • Treatment: In severe cases, hospitalization and medications like steroids may be required to reduce inflammation.
-If not treated promptly, acute alcoholic hepatitis can progress to more severe liver damage.
+If not treated promptly, acute alcoholic hepatitis can progress to more severe fatty liver damage.

 Effect of Alcohol on Your Liver